Palestinian prisoner Maher al-Akhras released after 103-day hunger strike

 By December 2, 2020

 Palestinian political prisoner Maher al-Akhras was released from Israeli prison Nov.
 26. He had staged a hunger strike for 103 days in protest of his arrest and incarceration.
 He was held by occupation forces under “administrative detention” and was never charged with a crime.
 Akhras, who was transferred to a hospital in Nablus, said, “My freedom is the freedom of my people, and we have won over the occupation with our will and determination.”
+He is pictured here being fed a spoonful of food by his daughter Tuqa.

 — Report by Ted Kelly